unform/unform/.github/CONTRIBUTING.md

 [`good first issue`](https://github.com/Rocketseat/unform/labels/good%20first%20issue)
 labels are especially useful.

-You may find an issue that is assigned.
-Please double-check before starting on this issue because somebody else is likely already working on it.
+When you see an issue that is already assigned, please check to see if there isn't someone working on it already (maybe try asking in the issue).
+This is to prevent unnecessary work for everyone involved.

 #### Dev environment